mercylyn/mprogproject/README.md

 1) https://www.nu.nl/weekend/5137661/klm-topman-als-lelystad-niet-opengaat-moet-schiphol-uitbreiden.html

 ## Solution ##
-Show the emission CO2 of the travel to a country of choice in Europe.
+Show the CO2 emission of the travel to a country of choice in Europe.
 ![](https://github.com/mercylyn/mprogproject/blob/master/mprog_sketch.png)

 ### main features ###
 * select country to travel to in Europe
-* show: emission CO2 travel by train, car and airplane
+* show: CO2 emission travel by train, car and airplane
 * show: temperature change of selected country

+The CO2 emission is the minimum viable product (MVP).

 ## Prerequisities ##